timredfern/pd_helios/README.md

 0.1

-note - it's not presently possible to have more than 1 helios object, and if you change the creation parameter (maximum total points), you must reload the patch.
+note - it's not presently possible to have more than 1 helios object open.

 ## Use